anvilistas/anvil-extras/docs/guides/contributing.rst

 If you are thinking of submitting a new component, please ensure that it is entirely standalone and does not require any css or javascript from within a theme element or native library.

+If your component has custom properties or events, it must be able to cope with multiple instances of itself on the same form.
+There are examples of how to do this using a unique id in several of the existing components.

+Whilst canvas based components will be considered, the preference is for solutions using standard Anvil components, custom HTML forms and css.

 Python Code
 -----------
 Please try, as far as possible, to follow `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_.